SavinRazvan/flexiai-toolsmith/README.md

 # FlexiAI Toolsmith

-**FlexiAI Toolsmith** is a flexible, multi-channel framework for building AI-powered chat assistants.
-It supports both CLI and web (Quart + SSE) interfaces, integrates with multiple AI providers (OpenAI, Azure OpenAI, DeepSeek, Qwen, GitHub Azure Inference), and lets you wire in rich “tools” (CSV/spreadsheets, security audits, YouTube embeds, web forms—and soon OCR).
+**FlexiAI Toolsmith** is a flexible, multi-channel Python framework for building AI-powered chat assistants.
+It supports both CLI and web (Quart + SSE) interfaces, integrates with multiple AI providers via the OpenAI Python SDK, and enables assistants to invoke powerful tool plug-ins—including CSV/spreadsheet processing, YouTube search, security audits, dynamic forms, and (soon) OCR.

-> **Note:**
+> **Provider Support Overview**
 >
-> * **OpenAI** and **Azure OpenAI** already provide the full Assistant-API (threads, streaming deltas, tool calls).
+> * ✅ **OpenAI** and **Azure OpenAI** — full Assistant-API support (threads, streaming deltas, tool calls)
-> * **DeepSeek** and **Qwen** currently use the OpenAI-compatible chat SDK for basic completions; once they expose the Assistant-API through that SDK, FlexiAI Toolsmith will immediately support their threads, streaming deltas, and tool calls too.
+> * 🟡 **DeepSeek** and **Qwen** — use the OpenAI Python SDK but currently expose **only basic chat completions**
-> * **GitHub Azure Inference** remains limited to basic chat completions.
+> * ❌ **GitHub Azure Inference** — limited to basic chat completions
+>
+> ⚙️ When Assistant-API support is added to any SDK-backed provider (e.g., DeepSeek or Qwen), FlexiAI Toolsmith will support it immediately with no code changes.

 ---